 In the aftermath of the killing at Sandy Hook Elementary School in Newtown, Connecticut in December 2012, a group of church members and friends came together to work on gun violence prevention and gun safety promotion in 2013.
 We named our group Gun Violence Prevention Promise, a working group of UUCSC.

-- Ban assault weapon sales
+- Ban assault weapon sales.

-- Reduce magazines of bullets to 10
+- Reduce magazine clips to 10 bullets.

 Dorothy Wait, chair